Healthy Homes Assessment Epuni

 Epuni Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Epuni and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is mandatory to all Epuni and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that demonstrate conformance with any Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.
+• Landlords and property managers must keep records of their the conformance to any Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• Private landlords and property managers must ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers must ensure their rental properties conform with the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes